Andrew Veniamin: Early and personal life

 Veniamin was born to Greek Cypriot immigrant parents, and was raised in the Western Melbourne suburb of Sunshine.
 From a child to his early teens, Veniamin was an altar boy at the St Andrew's Greek Orthodox Church in the neighbouring suburb of Sunshine West, where his funeral was later held.

 Veniamin worked at the West Melbourne wholesale fruit and vegetable market.
 A few years before his death, Veniamin fathered a daughter as the result of a casual affair.

+Prior to his life of crime, Veniamin was an amateur boxer.
+Trained by Australian Olympic Boxing Coach Beau Gerring, he was to travel to the 1994 Commonwealth Games in Canada to box for Australia.
+However, when he took part in a robbery on a cigarette truck, those hopes were quashed.
+His most notable fight was in 1997 against Ben Serranno, in an event organised by the Carlton Crew.
+He lost the fight, and never fought again.

 He was also a known associate of Dino Dibra, who was murdered at his home in October 2000, and of Paul Kallipolitis, who was shot in similar circumstances two years later.
 Victoria Police say Veniamin was one of the most dangerous and feared men connected to Melbourne's crime scene, and by the time of his death in 2004, they had connected him with several of Melbourne's underworld murders.
 The church where he was made an altar boy, and where his funeral was held, was also no more than a block away from the Sunshine West house in front of which Dibra was killed.

 Veniamin met with Nik Radev on 15 April 2003, the day Radev was murdered, in Coburg.
 Veniamin associated with an underworld group known as The Carlton Crew; after 2003 he was connected with the Williams Family, and was a close friend of Carl Williams.